 The primary focuses for inspections are gas service that were installed or repaired between 1971 and 2001.
 It was during this period that the utilities department began to install gas service lines through horizontal or directional drilling, a technique that involved the digging of small underground tunnels through which new gas lines were pulled.
 While this process avoided the disruption caused by the digging of larger trenches, it is possible that on rare occasions the new gas pipes might have unintentionally bored through sewer lines that were placed differently than originally planned.

 A total of $3.8 million has been budgeted to cover the costs of the inspections, which will run through 2013.
-Though officials noted that they do not expect a vast amount of crossbores to be identified, if one is located, the city will remove and reroute the gas line and repair the sewer line, at no cost to customers.
+Though officials noted that they do not expect for a vast amount of crossbores to be identified, if one is located, the city will remove and reroute the gas line and repair the sewer line, at no cost to customers.

 The department has already begun inspections at high-occupancy buildings such as schools, hospitals and places of worship.